Accessibility Audit for Subsidy Check

 Input errors are only possible on the address page.
 Here, an error message is displayed in red letters below the input fields for incorrect input.
 When an invalid postal code is entered, the corresponding input field is displayed in red.

-3.3.2 Labels or Instructions (Level A)Fail
+3.3.2 Labels or Instructions (Level A)Pass

 Description